THE BLUES BROTHERS

 https://www.youtube.com/watch?v=e4OMWW25Fzc

-When real-life friendship turns into a full-fledge movie.
-SNL cast-made BLUES BROTHERS band is the rhythm & blues piledriver the late 70s desperately needed to keep the beat in check.
-Not only a made for TV sketch, but a real touring rock-band that happened to make a feature film.
-A full 360° franchise, as the movie spawned a cult-status following with merchandise, an eventual sequel and later became the groundworks for the House Of Blues club-houses.
+When real-life friendship turns into an immortal legacy.
+SNL cast-made THE BLUES BROTHERS band, is the rhythm & blues piledriver the late 70s desperately needed to keep the beat in check.
+Not only a made-for-TV sketch, but a real touring rock-band ...that happened to make a feature film.
+A now full 360° franchise, the 1980 movie spawned a cult-status following, with LPs, merchandising, an eventual sequel and later became the groundwork for the House Of Blues club-house chain.

-One gravity defying cast-member is made of steel, the electric 1974 black and white Dodge Monaco Police Pack, the infamous: Bluesmobile.
-When you thought Detroit's best 7.2L V8-machinery couldn't get tougher and louder, watch in awe as this God-sent sedan jump bridges, stomp Nazis, wrecks a shopping-mall and eludes the entire Chicago Police Department.
-Behind the wheel, the tall man in black with the sunglasses, the very first motorhead: Elwood Blues ...the sole reason this writer is a cop-car enthusiast and driver.
+One gravity defying cast-member is made of the strongest-alloy, the electrified 1974 black and white Dodge Monaco Police Pack, the: Bluesmobile.
+When you thought Detroit's best 7.2L 440 cubic-inch V8-machinery couldn't get tougher and louder, watch in awe as this God-sent sedan: jump bridges, wrecks a shopping-mall, stomp Nazis and eludes the entire Chicago Police Department.
+Behind the wheel, the tall man in black with the sunglasses, the ultimate motorhead: Elwood ...the sole reason this writer is a cop-car enthusiast.

-This bigger than life movie fits into many categories: music, humor and religion ? …well maybe not per say, but if the holy divine musical lineup of Cab Calloway, James Brown, Aretha Franklin, Ray Charles and John Lee Hooker doesn't make you groove, sadly nothing will !
+This bigger than life movie fits into many categories: music, humor and religion ? …well maybe not per say, but if the holy divine musical-lineup of: James Brown, John Lee Hooker, Aretha Franklin, Ray Charles and Cab Calloway doesn't make you groove, sadly nothing will !

-Written by Aykroyd and produced by John Landis, the latter would go on to produce the world's biggest music-video of all-time, the mini-movie from the biggest artist known to mankind: Michael Jackson's Thriller.
-Production-wise hundreds of mangled squad-cars and gazillions of dollars in both city and state property-damage have pilled-up, all of this initially because of a single yellow-light passage ...yet it did put good ol' Chicago back on the map.
+Written by Aykroyd and produced by John Landis, the latter would go on to produce the world's biggest music-video of all-time: Michael Jackson's Thriller.
+Production-wise hundreds of mangled squad-cars and gazillions of dollars in both City and State property-damage pilled-up ...all of this insanity because of a single yellow-light passage.
+Yet through chaos and destruction, it did put good ol' Chicago back on the map.

-After the hype of the movie-release, Belushi was sadly found dead of an overdose at L.A.'s Chateau Marmont.
-At the time, Aykroyd with Belushi in mind, was in writing-mode into what did become his other classic-signature: 1984's timeless Ghostbusters !
+In 1982, Belushi aged 33, was found dead of an overdose at L.A.'s Chateau Marmont.
+At the time, Aykroyd with Belushi in mind, was in writing-mode for what did become his other signature: 1984's super-natural Ghostbusters.
+Elwood Blues would much later be released from prison and tag along a new gang, on 1998's Blues Brother 2000.

 "Are you the Police ?"